 Do take a walk through and around the building as there's a small market and a priests house nearby..

 Gorakhnath was a 10-11th century yogi.
 He is also where the Gurkhas of Nepal get their name.

-You were free to enter Kasthamandap and walk around.
+In 2019 the Kasthamandap has been closed off with a fence.
+Most of the scaffolding is bamboo as the reconstruction will be done using traditional methods.
+Previously you were free to enter Kasthamandap and walk around.
 Aside from Gorakhnath statue and the tablet from the 11th century there were four smaller shrines to Ganesh.
 The second floor was often closed off but houses more smaller shrines.

 The wood carvings along the buildings struts were of particular note for their craftsmanship.
 And, again the fact the wooden building had no metal reinforcement yet stood for so long is a testament to its construction or legend.